 Active Minds received the Change Maker Award from the Child Mind Institute and Alison received the Compass Award from the Peg Foundation, the Destigmatization Award from the National Council of Behavioral Healthcare, and the inaugural Young Leadership Award from the National Mental Health Research Association.

-Alison is part of the National Suicide Prevention Lifeline Consumer/Survivor Subcommittee, Suicide Prevention Resource Center Steering Committee, and Crisis Text Line Advisory Committee.
+Alison is part of the National Suicide Prevention Lifeline Consumer/Survivor Subcommittee, Suicide Prevention Resource Center Steering Committee.

 William A. Walther, Sara Abelson & Alison Malmon (2014) Active Minds: Creating Peer-to-Peer Mental Health Awareness, Journal of College Student Psychotherapy, 28:1, 12-22, DOI: 10.1080/87568225.2014.854673